PaulWillo/connex-tech-test/README.md

 # Docker

-You can run the frontend of this project via docker
+You can run the frontend of this project via docker, due to time restrictions I didnt get round to the backend side, therefore you will still need to run that seperatly

 You may need to run `npx nx build webbapp` for the index.html to be generated